 1. Start Tomcat In Remote Debug Mode.

-First you need to start the tomcat server in JPDA mode, this mode can make the tomcat server remote connected from a eclipse project.
+First, you need to start the tomcat server in JPDA mode, this mode can make the tomcat server remotely connected from an eclipse project.
+Below are the steps.

 - CD into TOMCAT_HOME/bin folder in a terminal window.